sbal13/Robot-Simulator-V2/README.md

 ### Delete a move

-When a user clicks on a move, delete that move from the move list.
+_When a user clicks on a move_, delete that move from the move list.

 Note: think about using Event Delegation vs attaching individual event listeners to each new list item.
 What edge cases do you need to handle?